 An advocacy film intended to exert pressure on the Myanmar Government to recognise the education received by refugees in the camps on the Thai-Myanmar border.
 The official Government position was that, in the event of repatriation, refugee education would not be recognised and refugees students would be placed in schools at a level dependent upon their performance in Burmese language tests based on Myanmar curriculum.
 Refugees, however, are largely taught in their mother tongues (Karen) ith a curriculum designed in association with international education agencies.
 As a consequence, returnees faced placement in year levels many years below both their age and education level.

-Before final handover, the film was heavily 'censored' with references to education in Burma - both current and historical - withdrawn, as well as interview comments from a senior education advisor to the Myanmar Government which stated the prevailing Government policy.
-Simply, any material which might be perceived as reflecting poorly on the Myanmar Government or its policies was to be removed.
-The film was screened or promoted in Myanmar, nor was it given an official online presence.
-Frankly, an (initially) well intentioned and well constructed film concerning the genuinely important matter of refugees' rights to education, but a terribly disappointing outcome.
+Before final handover, the film was cut significantly with references to education in Burma - both current and historical - withdrawn, as well as interview comments from a senior education advisor to the Myanmar Government which stated the prevailing Government policy.
+Simply, any material considered to reflect negatively on the Myanmar Government or its policies was to be removed.
+The film was not screened or promoted in Myanmar, nor was it given an official online presence.
+From a personal perspective, what was an (initially) well intentioned and well constructed film concerning the genuinely important matter of refugees' rights to education, ended up with a terribly disappointing outcome.